Bend in Oregon is the ideal tax beer haven to grant your wishes!

 You will have to walk down 126 perilous steps to reach the mouth.

 You might even feel you are trespassing over some forbidden Lord of the Rings territory!

 As you go deeper into the cave, the temperatures drop, and the openings shrink.

-Mt.
+Play Winter Sports at Mt.
 Bachelor Ski Area

-Racing down the 800-foot mountain ride at full speed will fill you with thrilling goosebumps.
+Here at Mt.
+Bachelor Ski Area, racing down the 800-foot mountain ride at full speed will fill you with thrilling goosebumps.

-Alternately, the dog sled will pull you into the heart of the wilderness in an equally exciting experience!
+The dog sled will pull you into the heart of the wilderness in an equally exciting experience!

 Also, the visuals of these snow peaks are stunning.

-A large number of luxurious lodgings are also available to make your stay comfortable.
+Many luxurious lodgings are also available to make your stay comfortable.